furbski/gabefurber/content/post/AUD210/projectReport1.md

 ## So where did it come from?
 The sonic roots of the genre are in Deep and Melodic House (EDM Exclusives, 2014; Turner, 2016), but also in the sound of dancehall (Brown, 2016).
 This can be most clearly heard  with the Dembow rhythm present in some tracks.

 Kygo - remixer of the track above - came up with the style when he was experimenting with different sounds in his cold, rainy Norwegian hometown.

-"That rain might definitely be a reason, like when you’re sitting inside and you look out the window and you kind of daydream about being somewhere else" (Orlov, 2016).
-That feeling is emblematic of the genre.
+>"That rain might definitely be a reason, like when you’re sitting inside and you look out the window and you kind of daydream about being somewhere else" (Orlov, 2016)

+A feeling emblematic of the genre.